Frequently Asked Questions

 During the academic year, the Visitor Center or office of Undergraduate Admission can provide a list of classes open for observation by prospective students.
 This list is normally available one week after the start of classes each quarter.

-If visiting a class is a high priority for you, be advised that those courses that allow prospective students to observe generally have a lecture-based format, are offered on the hour on weekdays, and last for approximately one hour.
-To ensure that you will be able to sit in on a course in an academic area of your interest, be sure to coordinate your intentions and itinerary when making reservations for other tours or programs.
-Also, ensure that you are visiting while classes are in session and not during finals or academic breaks.
+If visiting a class is a high priority for you, be advised that those courses that allow prospective students to observe generally have a lecture-based format, and last for approximately one hour.
+Please ensure that you are visiting while classes are in session and not during finals or academic breaks.
 Stanford University operates on the quarter system, and our class calendar can differ significantly from those of other institutions.
 See the Stanford Academic Calendar for holidays and dates of instruction.

-Observing a class during Summer Quarter is not possible, as course options are limited and often cater specifically to summer camp or conference audiences.
+Observing a class during Summer Quarter is not possible, as course options are limited.